-As of June 30, 2015, the Company had \$202.5 million in cash, cash equivalents and available-for-sale financial assets.
+As of September 30, 2015, the Company had \$190.1 million in cash, cash equivalents and available-for-sale financial assets.
 The Company has experienced recurring operating losses and negative cash flow from operations and expects these conditions to continue for the foreseeable future.
-Management believes, based on current estimates, that cash, cash equivalents and available-for-sale financial assets held at June 30, 2015 will provide adequate funding to allow the Company to meet its planned operating activities, including increased levels of research and development activities, in the normal course of business beyond the next twelve months.
+Management believes, based on current estimates, that cash, cash equivalents and available-for-sale financial assets held at September 30, 2015 will provide adequate funding to allow the Company to meet its planned operating activities, including increased levels of research and development activities, in the normal course of business beyond the next twelve months.
 Unforeseen expenses or other usages of cash could negatively impact management's expected operating results and liquidity.
 The Company will need to raise funds to complete the development and commercialization of FP187.
 Such funding could be in the form of either additional equity or debt financing or in exchange for product rights in all or certain markets.
-There can be no assurances that the Company will be able to obtain additional financing if needed in the future.
-The long-term success of the Company will be based on successfully commercializing FP187 and defending its intellectual property.
+There can be no assurances that the Company will be based on successfully commercializing FP187 and defending its intellectual property.
 There can be no assurance that the Company will commercialize a product, achieve or sustain positive cash flows from operations or become profitable.
 See "Funding Requirements" below for additional information.